Finding peace and serenity

 Coaching in a lockdown

 I’ve transitioned all my coaching meetings to Zoom.
 Although I miss meeting my clients in person, I’m grateful that I can continue to be of help during this uncertain time.
 If you’re considering some coaching support, please know that I am here if you need me – just get in touch, and we can have a cuppa and a chat about what you’re looking to achieve.
-And if you’d like to learn more, here’s what my clients are saying.
+If you’d like to hear more, here’s what my clients are saying.

 Today, I’m sharing five things that are supporting me at this time.
 We’re all affected by this in our own way, so please feel free to take whatever resonates with you and leave the rest behind.